Tinker Crate Reviews – Is it worth the price?

-Tinker Crate’s goal is to help kids “build their problem solving skills and to gain the confidence and curiousity to tackle problems where there’s no one right answer.”
+Tinker Crate's goal is to help kids "build their problem-solving skills and to gain the confidence and curiosity to tackle problems where there's no one right answer."
 TinkerZine is just as big a part of helping your kid build those skills as the project.

 While there are so many great things about Tinker Crate, there are two drawbacks worth mentioning.

-Before you subsrcribe, read on to make sure Tinker Crate is right for the young scientist in your life.
+Before you subscribe, read on to make sure Tinker Crate is right for the young scientist in your life.

 First, Tinker Crate is best for younger kids.
-Even though Tinker Crate is marketed to kids aged 9-16 and up, we’d chop a few years off the top end of that age range.
+Even though it is marketed to kids aged 9-16 and up, you would want chop a few years off the top end of that age range.

 One of the cool things about Tinker Crate is that kids can use simple, inexpensive materials to do impressive scientific things.

-Unfortunately, simple, inexpensive materials aren’t built to last.
-So, while the knowledge your little genius develops will last through the years… the project they built might not.
+While these make the project cheap, it equates to lower quality.
+So, while the knowledge your little genius develops will last through the years... the project they built might not last as long.

 - Awesome hands-on projects: Kids learn by doing amazing things.

 - Confidence building activities: TinkerZine challenges kids to stretch their wings.